Xinck7/Teaching-Friends/README.md

 1. Wanna learn for $$
 2. Have some time
 3. Patience young Padawan
-4. I don't know everything either
+4. I don't know everything either and I started knowing less than you - you can do it!

 ### Installs